mibur1/psy112/book/2_models/1_Model_selection.md

 #### What next?

-Once we have identified the features that are relevant for predicting the outcome, let`s evaluate the model performance and estimate true test error with the 4 predictors identified by Best Subset Selection and Forward Stepwise Seletion.
+Once we have identified the features that are relevant for predicting the outcome, let`s evaluate the model performance and estimate true test error with the thee predictors identified by Best Subset Selection and Forward Stepwise Seletion.

 ```{code-cell} ipython3
 import numpy as np